-Pharmacotherapeutic group: Analgesics combinations,

-ATC code: N02AX52

-Analgesics
+Pharmacotherapeutic group: Opioids in combination with non-opioid analgesics, ATC code: N02AJ13

-Tramadol is an opioid analgesic that acts on the central nervous system.
-Tramadol is a pure non selective agonists of the μ , δ , and κ opioid receptors with a higher affinity for the μ receptors.
+Analgesics: Tramadol is an opioid analgesic that acts on the central nervous system.
+Tramadol is pure non selective agonists of the μ , δ , and κ opioid receptors with a higher affinity for the μ receptors.
 Other mechanisms which contribute to its analgesic effect are inhibition of neuronal reuptake of noradrenaline and enhancement of serotonin release.
 Tramadol has an antitussive effect.
 Unlike morphine, a broad range of analgesic doses of tramadol has no respiratory depressant effect.
 Similarly, the gastro-intestinal motility is not modified.
 The cardiovascular effects are generally slight.
 The potency of tramadol is considered to be one-tenth to one-sixth that of morphine.